This article was updated on 22 October 2019.

 Buying a house requires a number of payments at different phases.
 First, you have to fork out 10% of your purchase price as a deposit to lock in the property.
 Then, you have to pay the monthly loan instalments for the next 30 or 35 years.

 Apart from that, there are also a number of fees you need to cover, known as the entry costs.
 These other costs to consider before buying a house can amount to 2-5% of your property value and comprise expenses such as legal fees, agents’ fees, valuation fees and stamp duties.
+Check out the latest stamp duty charges & 6 other costs to consider before buying a house in 2019.

 Buying a home involves a lot of research and personal assessments from your end, but this guide could help you navigate the process smoothly from the get-go.
 It won’t hurt to also look for and talk to a trusted real estate agent to help you think through the decision whether to purchase a residential property now VS later.